-One of the final steps in our testing process is to shoot the ammunition with a ballistic chronograph to measure the muzzle velocity of each projectile.
+One of the final steps in our testing process is to shoot the ammunition with a ballistic chronograph.
+This allowed us to measure the muzzle velocity of each projectile.
 The chronograph consists of two optical sensors that records the passage of the bullet over them.
 This helps us measure the muzzle velocity and muzzle energy of the ammunition being tested.

-All bullets behave differently at various speeds, so it is important to know the rate at which your handgun fires a certain brand of projectiles.
+All bullets behave differently at various speeds.
+It’s is important to know the rate at which your handgun fires a certain brand of projectiles.
 The more consistently your self defense ammunition performs, the more reliable it is to you.

 This is another aspect of FBI protocol that we didn’t strictly adhere to.
-Instead of strictly using full size duty handguns we chose one firearm for each caliber that a civilian might be more likely to carry concealed.
+We didn’t use full size duty handguns.
+We chose one firearm for each caliber that a civilian was most likely to carry concealed.

 Generally speaking, the longer the barrel the greater velocity a round will have.
-In other words, just because one load appears to be perform as the best self defense ammo with one firearm or barrel length, it may not always be so effective.
+In other words, one load may not perform the same out of varying firearms and barrel lengths.

 Always test your ammunition with your firearms to make sure it performs reliably.
-Like we mentioned earlier, each pistol is different, and a round that works well out of one may fail in another.
+The degree of effectiveness of every round varies by firearm.
 It’s often hard to dismiss a brand completely just because it doesn’t perform as expected with a single handgun.
 Again, something that looks the best with one firearm may not be best in all pistols.

 One example of this scenario can be seen below.
-9mm Speer Gold Dot 115gr. ammo appears to deliver overall poor performance when fired from our M&P Shield, but the 45 ACP Speer Gold Dot 230gr. ammo fired from our Ruger SR45 looked like a real winner.
+9mm Speer Gold Dot 115gr. ammo appears to deliver overall poor performance when fired from our M&P Shield.
+However, the 45 ACP Speer Gold Dot 230gr. ammo fired from our Ruger SR45 looked like a real winner.

-Carry ammunition that you feel comfortable shooting.
-You might like the idea of a +P round, where the extra velocity may help you in some cases, but if you don’t like the extra kick it produces it may not be the right round for you.
+Carry ammunition you’re comfortable shooting.
+A +P round, may help you in some cases.
+However, if you don’t like the extra kick it produces it may not be the right round for you.
 Never stop educating yourself when it comes to your firearm and the ammunition you use and trust your life with.
 Remember, consistency is the key to good performance.

 Quick Links to the Test Results: